bcharlier/HMMA238/README.md

 ## Books and other resources

-The main resource for the course is available on the present `github` repository, with additional elements available in the file [IntroPython.pdf](http://josephsalmon.eu/enseignement/Montpellier/HLMA310/IntroPython.pdf).
+The resources for the course are available on the present `github` repository.
+Additional elementary elements (**in French**) on Python are available in the course [HLMA310](http://josephsalmon.eu/HLMA310.html) and the associated lectures notes [IntroPython.pdf](http://josephsalmon.eu/enseignement/Montpellier/HLMA310/IntroPython.pdf).

 ### Additional resources